-60 Each service catalogue entry will be assigned a "normal" protection need.
+69 Each service catalogue entry will be assigned a "normal" protection need.
 If a "high" protection need is supported, the characteristics must be described (encrypted data storage with persistent memory, for example).

-The software operator will also be responsible for licensing in collaboration with the platform operator, although the platform operator must have a right of veto which it can use in cases where the software operator wishes to use licenses jeopardising the licence conformity of the platform operator's cloud location.
+The software operator will also be responsible for licensing in collaboration with the platform operator, although the platform operator must have a right of veto which it can use in cases where the software operator wishes to use licenses that jeopardise the license conformity of the platform operator's cloud location.
 The platform operator should therefore ensure that the services it offers are licensed, document the licenses used in the service catalogue accordingly and provide information on the conditions for use.
-The software operator will then be responsible for licensing the deployed software solution components that use the platform operator's services.
-Plans exist to publish a separate document outlining the detailed implementation of responsibilities and procedures in connection with licence management.
+The software operator will then be responsible for licensing the software solution components deployed that use the platform operator's services.
+Plans exist to publish a separate document outlining the detailed implementation of responsibilities and procedures in connection with license management.

 The detailed concept for the cloud service portal was at the drafting stage at the time when this framework was updated.
-Following its completion, it is envisaged that steps will be taken to initiate the development or procurement of the cloud service portal.
 It is planned that the continuous further development of Germany's government cloud will also encompass regular further development of the cloud service portal.
 The coordination body (yet to be established) will be responsible for the associated task of recording new functional and non-functional requirements (see task document for the coordination body and Chapter 6.1).